michaelreadyone/GPT/README.md

 - One Head, One Layer, One input token, k_cache and v_cache seperated
 - Head has an input "cache" which inlude both k_cache and v_cache
+- mutliple Heads
+- multiple layer
 Doing:

-- mutliple Heads
-  - Need retrain model
+- multiple Head & multiple Layer

 Todo:

-- Multiple Layer
 - Multiple input tokens